Gut Health Diets: 3 to Embrace, 3 to Avoid for a Happy Gut

 Understanding the Impact of Diet on Gut Health

 Our diet is literally what fuels our bodies to perform at their optimal levels.
-With the right diet, our bodies thrive; with the wrong diet, it can lead to detrimental health concerns.
+With the right diet, our bodies thrive; with the wrong diet, they can suffer detrimental health effects.
 When it comes to our guts, the types of foods we consume can affect the diversity of the gut microbiome, which, in turn, can make us more susceptible to chronic disease and autoimmunity or keep us strong and healthy.

-In our Western culture, it is not uncommon for individuals to experience general GI upset or uncomfortable symptoms from time to time.
-With intakes of highly processed, inflammatory foods, our guts may struggle to function optimally.
+In Western culture, it is not uncommon for individuals to experience occasional GI upset or discomfort.
+With frequent intake of highly processed, inflammatory foods, our digestive systems may struggle to function optimally.
 Many individuals may even live with recurrent GI symptoms daily, like gas, bloating, diarrhea, constipation, nausea, and reflux.
-While these are common, it shouldn’t be normal to have to live with these symptoms, and fortunately, sometimes all that is needed is a change in diet for relief.
+While these are common, it shouldn’t be normal to live with these symptoms, and fortunately, sometimes a change in diet is all that is needed for relief.

 Top 3 Diets to Add for Optimal Gut Health